YCat33/galaxy_airflow_quickstart/README.md

 1. ```git clone https://github.com/YCat33/galaxy_airflow_quickstart.git```
 2. ```cd galaxy_airflow_quickstart```
+3. Navigate to you Galaxy Domain
-3. Leverage the Clusters page within the Galaxy UI ([Docs]((https://docs.starburst.io/starburst-galaxy/query/clients.html))) to locate your connection variables.
+4. Leverage the Clusters page within the [Galaxy UI](https://docs.starburst.io/starburst-galaxy/query/clients.html) to locate your connection variables.
-4. Set up the environment variables.
+5. Set up the environment variables.
 Replace <user_name>, <password>, and <host_name> with your actual values.

   **Note: If your username or password includes the @ character, replace it with %40.